AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/staking.md

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Vote_Page.png').default } width="100%" />

-2) Once on the voting page, you can choose as many projects as you would like to support;
+2) Once on the voting page, you can choose up to 16 projects that you would like to support;

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Staking_Page.png').default } width="85%" />